michaelrvano/autocomplete/README.md

 ##Other notes:
+- Still working on create a keypress action to navigate through the results.
 - Works only on text inputs.
+- by default, I have the class "active" being placed on the result that gets selected or hovered over.
+Used mainly to highlight the selected item.
+- also by default, I attached the "autocomplete" attribute to the input text box to disable the browser's default auto complete
 - The url should return a single array of strings.
 No multi-dimensional arrays.
 Too complex. :p
 - Can work on multiple text inputs, if for example, if two input elements have the class "ac" and you used that to run the function ( i.e $('.ac').mvAutocomplete(); ).
 Both of those inputs will have the exact same functionality
 - To have 2 separate text inputs do separate autocomplete searches, each one has to be referenced differently.